postgres-ai/postgres-howtos/0004_tuple_sparsenes.md

  Execution Time: 0.070 ms
 (5 rows)
 ```
-– also just 4 buffer hits – same as for the approach with covering index and Index-Only Scan.
-Though, here we have Index Scan.
+– also just 4 buffer hits – same as for the approach with a covering index and an `Index-Only Scan`.
+Though, here we have an `Index Scan`.

 ---